msmahdinejad/CodeStar-FullTextSearch/readme.md

 ## Conclusion

-This project exemplifies the application of advanced programming concepts and tools, providing a solid foundation in full-stack development with a focus on search functionality and database management.
+This project demonstrates the application of advanced programming concepts and tools, highlighting capabilities in document searching, indexing, and database management.

 ---